NAIDOC Week

 NAIDOC Week (/ˈneɪdɒk/ NAY-dok) is an Australian observance lasting from the first Sunday in July until the following Sunday.
-The acronym NAIDOC stands for National Aborigines and Islanders Day Observance Committee, which was originally National Aborigines Day Observance Committee (NADOC).
+The acronym NAIDOC stands for National Aboriginal and Islanders Day Observance Committee.
 NAIDOC Week has its roots in the 1938 Day of Mourning, becoming a week-long event in 1975.

-NAIDOC Week celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-The week is celebrated not just in the Indigenous Australian communities but also in increasing numbers of government agencies, schools, local councils and workplaces.
+NAIDOC Week celebrates the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples in Australia.
+The week is observed not just by Indigenous Australian communities but also by government agencies, schools, local councils, and workplaces.

+In 1984, NADOC (the forerunner of NAIDOC) requested that National Aboriginal Day be made a national public holiday to help celebrate and recognise the rich cultural history of Aboriginal and Torres Strait Islander peoples in Australia.
+There is no national public holiday in NAIDOC Week, but there have been calls by some Indigenous leaders to create one.